rsedighi/contentful-netlify-preview/README.md

 # Netlify Preview Contentful App

-This Contentful app lets you preview your draft content on your static site before your publish to production.
+Thiss Contentful app lets you preview your draft content on your static site before your publish to production.

 This app is for you if: